-Karzai announced new steps in his November 19, 2009, inaugural address, including upgrading the "High Office" by increasing its scope of authority and resources, and by reforming relevant anti-corruption laws.
-Secretary of State Clinton, who attended the inauguration, praised the Karzai steps as specific and significant.
+Karzai announced new steps in his November 19, 2009, inaugural address, including upgrading the High Office for Oversight by increasing its scope of authority and resources, and by reforming relevant anti-corruption laws.
+The United States gave the High Office about \$1 million in assistance during FY2009 and its performance was audited by the Special Inspector General for Afghanistan Reconstruction (SIGAR), in an audit released in December 2009.
+Secretary of State Clinton, who attended the Karzai inauguration, praised his steps as specific and significant.
 A few days later, Attorney General Mohammad Ishaq Aloko announced that two current ministers were under investigation for corruption, including the Minister of Mines Mohammad Ibrahim Adel, who reportedly accepted a \$30 million bribe to award a key mining project in Lowgar Province (Aynak Copper Mine) to China.
 Neither was reappointed to the cabinet named December 19.
 In November 2009, the Afghan government also has announced an increase in police salaries (from \$180 per month to \$240 per month), in part to attract recruits and reduce their inclination to demand bribes.